nepp2/regen/readme.md

 Wasm support is not yet implemented.
 This directory just contains a basic attempt to test Rust's wasm support.

+# Compatibility

+This prototype is currently only compatible with Windows.
+This is just because the C FFI is very basic, and currently makes Windows-specific assumptions.

 # Note on safety

 This is not an idiomatic Rust codebase.
 Usually unsafe code is hidden behind safe APIs that have been carefully scrutinised and tested.
 However, this is a research project undergoing constant iteration on features which require unsafe code, so some of the unsafe code won't be tidied up until it has stabilised.

+The root issue is that the Regen memory model is more permissive than the Rust memory model, so the compiler can't efficiently interpret/manipulate Regen data structures without unsafe code.
+However, this unsafe code could still be cleaned up and centralised.